Industry leader brings 30 years of senior pharmaceutical, investment and clinical neurology expertise to help shape CNS portfolio strategy

-Cerevance, a private, clinical-stage pharmaceutical company focused on brain diseases, is applying a new technology called NETSseq to reveal transcriptional and epigenetic differences between specific cell types in human brains spanning nine decades in age.
+Cerevance, a private, clinical-stage pharmaceutical company focused on brain diseases, is applying a new technology, called NETSseq, to reveal transcriptional and epigenetic differences between specific cell types in human brains spanning nine decades in age.
 NETSseq profiles neuronal and glial cell populations at depths not possible with other approaches, generating unprecedented data sets and insights.
-The company has thus far partnered with more than 20 brain banks around the world to assemble a growing collection of more than 9,000 clinically annotated, human brain tissue samples from healthy and diseased donors.
+The company has thus far partnered with 20 brain banks around the world to assemble a growing collection of more than 8,000 clinically annotated, human brain tissue samples from healthy and diseased donors.
 By applying NETSseq to specific cell types critical to circuits disrupted by disease and comparing vulnerable and resilient cell populations, Cerevance’s scientists have begun identifying targets and advancing a pipeline of novel therapeutics that modulate them for CNS diseases.

 Robert Middlebrook, +1-408-220-5722